Natural Features of Rokua National Park

 Lying in the northern part of Ostrobothnia, Rokuanvaara Hill forms part of the 20 km long and 5 km wide esker and sand dune formation standing above a flat expanse of mires.
 Rokua is included in Natura 2000 network and Global Geoparks network.
 Rokua National Park, 9,9 sq.km, on the southern side of the Rokuanvaara hill was established in 1956.

 The unique and diverse landscape of Rokua was formed as a consequence of Rokuanvaara Hill rising as an island out of the sea after the Ice Age.
 Formed mainly of sand, the island was then sculpted by water and wind.
 The sand dunes deposited by the wind are now, however, hidden under forests and other vegetation.
 Beach embankments, created by ice and waves, indicate the water level at various postglacial stages of the Baltic Sea.
-Steep-sided "suppa" holes in the esker are marks of large blocks of ice, which got buried in the sand during the Ice Age.
+Steep-sided "suppa" kettle holes in the esker are marks of large blocks of ice, which got buried in the sand during the Ice Age.
 Syvyydenkaivo, "the Well of Depth", is the deepest hole formed this way in Finland.
+Kettle holes are typically the most wet places in the middle of eskers and in Syvyydenkaivo one can witness how rapidly the kettles dry upper parts changed to the wet bottom.

 An indication of the fact, that erosion is still capable of moving the surface deposits in Rokua, are the areas of bare sand, where logging or feet of hikers have exposed the ground; on the slopes this can even cause small landslides.